Speed display program

 - Clearance from low-hanging power lines and television cables.

-- Adequate sunlight for the sign's solar panels.
+- Adequate sunlight for the sign's solar panels (away from trees).

 - Separation between other traffic signs to ensure drivers have sufficient time to read messages.